STEAM-Science/spectrometer_calibration/README.md

 main.py
 ```

-- `data`: contains all the data files
+- `data`: This directory contains all the data files
 	- `calibration`: contains the raw calibration data
 	- `results`: contains the results of the calibration
 		- `cPoints`: contains the calibration points